 The President's Council makes important decisions and sets the strategic direction of the College, with input from all staff, faculty and students.
 The council is comprised of the president, vice presidents, associate vice presidents and the Executive Director of Diversity and Multiculturalism.
 The group meets monthly.

-Gail O’Kane is the associate vice president of strategy, planning and accountability.
-In that capacity, she oversees institutional research, strategic planning, process improvement and activities related to the College’s accreditation through the Higher Learning Commission.
-Prior to joining MCTC, Dr. O’Kane served as system director for Education-Industry Partnerships for the Minnesota State Colleges and Universities system, where she worked since 2005.
-Dr. O’Kane holds a bachelor's degree in political science from Boston College and a doctorate in neuroscience from the Massachusetts Institute of Technology.
-Gail
+Gail O’Kane is the vice president and chief academic officer of Minneapolis Community and Technical College.
+Prior to joining MCTC, she served as system director for Education-Industry Partnerships for the Minnesota State Colleges and Universities system from 2005 to 2011.
+She went on to serve MCTC as associate vice president for strategy, planning and accountability from 2011 to 2013, and served as interim president of Rochester Community and Technical College from 2013–2014 before returning to MCTC.
+Gail holds a bachelor's degree in political science from Boston College and a doctorate in neuroscience from the Massachusetts Institute of Technology.

 Associate Vice President Mike Christenson

-Mike Christenson is the associate vice president of workforce development at Minneapolis Community and Technical College, overseeing the College’s portfolio of career and technical programs, as well as the College’s comprehensive continuing education and customized training program.
+Mike Christenson is the associate vice president of strategic partnerships.
+Mike works to create community, employer and philanthropic partnerships to advance the strategic plan of the College.
+During his time here, he has raised over $700,000 for instructional equipment, established a partnership with Hennepin County and led a community-based effort to recruit students from Minneapolis.
 He previously served as executive director of the City of Minneapolis’ Community Planning and Economic Development department, as well as the city’s director of economic policy and development.
-During his tenure at the City of Minneapolis, Christenson worked with the mayor and city council to close the city’s unemployment gap.
-He also led economic development efforts in north Minneapolis and negotiated development agreements at Global Market, Children’s Hospitals, Coloplast, Riverside Plaza and Cowles Center.
-He has worked closely with Mayor R.T.
+During his tenure at the City of Minneapolis, Mike worked with the mayor and city council to close the city’s unemployment gap.
+He also led economic development efforts in North Minneapolis and negotiated development agreements at the Midtown Global Market, Children’s Hospitals, Coloplast, Riverside Plaza and the Cowles Center.
+He has worked closely with former Minneapolis mayor R.T.
 Rybak in growing the Minneapolis Promise.
-Mike holds a Bachelor of Arts degree in political science from St. Olaf and a J.D. from the University of Minnesota.
+Mike holds a Bachelor of Arts degree in political science from St. Olaf College and a J.D. from the University of Minnesota.

 Executive Director of Diversity and Multiculturalism Whitney Harris

-Dr. Whitney Harris has been selected to lead the MCTC equity, diversity and inclusion initiatives.
-Concurrently executive director of diversity and multiculturalism for the Minnesota State Colleges and Universities system, his responsibilities at MCTC include managing the Educational Equity Task Force, developing a menu of diversity training and guiding changes in college policies, practices and culture that support MCTC's goal of achieving educational equity.
-The college will share his services with the system office over the next year, beginning June 3.
-While assisting the college, he will continue to provide counsel to Chancellor Rosenstone on issues of diversity and equity.
+Dr. Whitney Harris leads the MCTC equity, diversity and inclusion initiatives.
+Formerly the executive director of diversity and multiculturalism for the Minnesota State Colleges and Universities system, his responsibilities at MCTC include managing the Educational Equity Task Force, developing a menu of diversity training and guiding changes in college policies, practices and culture that support MCTC's goal of achieving educational equity.
+While assisting the college, he will continue to provide counsel to MnSCU Chancellor Rosenstone on issues of diversity and equity.
 Prior to working with MnSCU, he served as the director of diversity and affirmative action at Eastern Michigan University, held several positions at McNeese State University in Louisiana and worked as instructor, vice principal and principal of College Bonneau in Cameroon.